njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/resources/README.md

-This folder holds the input/output files for the IPython Notebook, spam_detector.ipynb.
+This folder holds the input/output files for the IPython Notebooks, spam_detector.ipynb and spam_detector_optimization.ipynb.

 ----